 Sun is shining, bike’s loaded up, and your engine is rumbling waiting for you to take off on your journey…but wait.
 Did you check to make sure your tires can carry the load you’re carrying on them?
 It’s easy to exceed your load capacity and something few people actually check, so we’ll tell you how it happens and how to prevent it here!

 Your bike is clean and polished up, the sun is shining, your gear is all strapped up, and your motorcycle’s engine is thumping away, filling the air with the sweet sound of an idling engine just waiting for you and your passenger to hop aboard and twist the throttle on your upcoming journey.
 But wait a minute, one more important thing…did you remember to check your tires load capacity?

 We know, it’s not fun and it’s not sexy…but it may very well be the most important maintenance step you take before stepping off on a long trip on your bike, especially when you’re carrying extra gear, a passenger, or both.
 On a motorcycle, a vehicle that carries hundreds of pounds of weight on two tiny patches of rubber that add up to the size of a credit card, tires take on a whole new level of importance – and making sure they can handle the load you’re putting on them is crucial!

-So in this article, we’ll tell you about what load capacity is, how to determine if you’re exceeding it, and a few helpful tips to make sure your tires are up to the task of carrying you where you need to go with total peace of mind!
+So in this article, we’ll tell you about what load capacity is, how to use a tire load rating chart to determine if you’re exceeding it, and a few helpful tips to make sure your tires are up to the task of carrying you where you need to go with total peace of mind!

 What Is Load Capacity Anyway?